King Fahad Medical City: Centers

+Education and research

+KFMC's Academic and Training Affairs administration oversees postgraduate education, continuing professional development and health-professions training.
+The medical city provides residency training in a range of medical and surgical specialties, including programmes.

+Simulation-based education is provided through the Centre for Research, Education and Simulation Enhanced Training (CRESENT), which uses simulation technologies for clinical training.
+KFMC also maintains a Research Centre supporting research conducted within the medical city.

 KFMC Apps

-iKFMC App was designed to serve patients and employees of King Fahad Medical City, in addition to serving suppliers and all members of the community.
-Services provided by the App vary to suit the largest segment of users and facilitate access to information quickly and effectively.
-The medical service allows the patient to know all about appointments and medicines, as well as lab results, radiology, diagnosis, reports and files of relatives.
-It also provides employees with details about their leaves, salaries, and annual evaluation.
+iKFMC App was designed to serve patients and employees of King Fahad Medical City, as well as suppliers and other members of the community.
+Services provided by the app are designed to meet the needs of a broad range of users and facilitate quick and easy access to information.
+The medical service allows patients to access information about appointments and medications, as well as lab results, radiology, diagnoses, reports, and relatives' medical records.
+It also provides employees with details of their leave, salaries, and annual evaluations.